karthiksreenivasanwork/KarthikSreenivasan.NET-Microservices/README.md

 # .Net Microservices - Development in progress

-- Based on the guidance from Les Jackson, I am developing this .Net Microservices project using the following technology stack.
+- Based on the guidance from Les Jackson (details below), I am developing this .Net Microservices project using the following technology stack.
 - .Net Microservices using net6.0, Docker Desktop, Kubernetes, RabbitMQ, and Grpc.

 # Credits - .NET Microservices by Les Jackson